madetech/handbook/README.md

 ## Contributing to our handbook

 We're a company that moves fast, so we're going to need everyone to help us keep this up to date.
-If you encounter something that you think should be in this Handbook, add it to the document.
-If you see something that doesn't represent our current thinking, gather feedback and update.
+If you encounter something that you think should be in this Handbook or spot a typo, please feel free to [open a pull request](https://github.com/madetech/handbook/pulls).
+If you have a question feel free to [open an issue](https://github.com/madetech/handbook/issues).
+This applies whether you're a Made Tech employee or not :)

 ## Table of contents